deeppowers/deeppowers/docs/userguide.md

 **3. Core Concepts**

-Understanding these core concepts is essential for using the LLM Inference Engine effectively.
+Understanding these core concepts is essential for using the DeepPowers LLM Inference Engine effectively.

 *   **Model:** Represents the pre-trained Large Language Model you want to execute for inference.
 Models are typically loaded from files in formats like ONNX, or framework-specific formats (if supported).
 *   **Configuration:** Defines the settings for the inference engine, including hardware selection, optimization options, quantization parameters, batching strategies, and more.
 Configurations are typically loaded from configuration files or set programmatically through the API.